Breathable wader care tips – how to take care of your waders

 How to wash your waders

-We recommend hand washing your waders with some mild dish soap in cold or lukewarm water using a soft rag.
+We recommend hand washing your waders with some Revivex Pro Cleaner, or a mild soap, in cold or lukewarm water using a soft rag.
 This should work to clean as much of the dirt that will come off by hand and keep the waterproof fabric repelling water like it should.
 Hang dry until completely dry and then if desired use some DWR spray reviver on them.
 Nikwax and GearAid (maker of Aquaseal) make spray on DWR reviving applications for use after cleaning.
-The GearAid ReviveX is a good product that does a great job of reinvigorating DWR coatings.
+The GearAid ReviveX Durable Water Repellent is a good product that does a great job of reinvigorating DWR coatings.
 You will want to clean up the waders as much as possible (hand wash) before using it and then just spray it on once the waders are dry.

 We don’t recommend machine washing waders.
 Our reasons are that we don’t like the possible abrasion and catching or bunching that could possibly occur during the cycle (this sort of depends on the machine type), and also don’t like to soak the inside seams with water.